-The toss has proven to be very important in the second half of the tournament and teams have gone with the age-old formula of putting runs on the board and apply pressure on the chasing sides.
+The toss has proven to be very important in the second half of the tournament.
+The teams have gone with the age-old formula of putting runs on the board and applying pressure on the chasing sides.
 Barring the first game against South Africa, India have chased only on a solitary occasion where they failed to overhaul the steep target set by England.
 India must look to chase against Sri Lanka for they might be forced to do so during the knockout stages.
-If they overhaul a stiff target, India will tick all the boxes and will be raring to go in the semi-finals.
+If they overhaul a stiff target, India will tick all the boxes.
+This will get them raring to go to the semi-finals.

 #4.
 Back Rishabh Pant at No. 4:

 Pant has proven his mettle at the all-important No. 4 spot by scoring runs at a brisk pace.
 In two innings, the swashbuckling batsman has scored 80 runs at a strike rate of 114.28.
 He might not have converted his twin starts into a half-century but helped India gallop quick runs in the middle overs, somewhere they have largely struggled in the last couple of years.
 India must continue backing the young batsman at two drop.